 Suri went on to study directing at the National Film and Television School and has since made many highly acclaimed films and directed many TV dramas, such as Waking the Dead, Sea of Souls, Blue Murder and the mini-series A Respectable Trade and The Cazalets.

 He’s especially proud of A Respectable Trade, the first mainstream drama the BBC had ever made about the slave trade in this country.
 He has won four film festival awards and been nominated for three BAFTAs.

 One of Suri’s very first films was made on the Isle of Wight.
 “I shot a film called New Year’s Day (2000) on the Island.
 It was weird making that film because it was like going to a place I knew well but at the same time I felt like a stranger because I was seeing it through different eyes.
 It was a story about two teenagers, survivors of a tragic skiing accident, who are so traumatised by it that they decide to spend a year doing various tasks before planning to end their own lives.

 “We shot the end sequence on the cliffs at Tennyson’s monument where the two boys planned to jump off.
-That’s a place I also have very special memories of – and I used to make it a yearly event to walk from Freshwater Bay to the monument every New Year’s Day.
-One day I decided to run all the way from the monument to Newclose in the snow.
+That’s a place I also have very special memories of – and I used to make it a yearly event to walk from Freshwater Bay to the monument every New Year’s Day.”

 When he’s not filming Suri has his head buried in science books these days.
 “I seem to have a passion for science that wasn’t there when I was growing up and I’m currently studying for a degree at the Open University – a BSc (hons) in Natural Science.
 I think I’m going to take the Astronomy and Planetary Science pathway but haven’t yet made that final decision.
 There’s a star named after me because my wife Lorraine bought it for me as a birthday present – but living in London there’s little chance I’ll ever see it even with the strongest telescope!”